tc39/proposal-temporal/docs/absolute.md

 Creates a new `Absolute` object that represents an absolute point on the timeline.

+## Temporal.Absolute.from(thing: string | object) : Temporal.Absolute

+Creates a new `Absolute` object from either an object or IEO-8601 string.

 ## absolute.getEpochSeconds() : number

 Returns the numeric value of the specified date as the number of seconds since January 1, 1970, 00:00:00 UTC (negative for prior times).